NicholasTD07/blog-posts/zfs/save-space-with-zfs.md

 zfs set compression=on test/snapshots
 ```

+### Copying and snapshotting

+I created a little Python snippet to help me with this.
+Basically, it works like this

+1. Get a list of absolute paths of all the world saves (a save is a directory containing some files) in my backup directory
+2. Get the modified time from a file within the saves (since these directories themselves were moved around)
+3. Combining outputs of step 1 and 2 and form a list of tuple like this `(path, time)`
+4. Sort this list so the first tuple contains the path to the earliest save
+5. Iterate through the list of tuples and do a `cp` and `zfs snapshot` each time

+See the full snippet here: [script](https://github.com/NicholasTD07/demos/blob/master/vagrant/freebsd-12.0/scripts/t.py)

-### Using snapshots to store all the minecraft saves
+### Stats when using snapshots to store all the minecraft saves

-Only refering to 52M data in the file system.
+As the following output shows, `test/snapshots` dataset only refers to 52M data in the file system.
+Because when the data is copied, it overwrites the previous one.

 ```
 $ zfs list